aristanetworks/avd/adr/schema/schema-0009-require-primary-keys-for-mergeable-lists.md

 ### Consequences

-- Good, because items from different sources combine predictably without depending on order.
-- Good, because duplicate identifiers are detectable and lookup is efficient.
+- Mergeable items combine independently of position, duplicate identity is detectable, and generated models support efficient keyed lookup.
-- Bad, because schema authors must choose an identity that remains stable for the life of the public model.
+- The chosen primary key becomes structural identity that must remain stable for the life of the public model.
+- Lists without identity require an explicit ordered, append, or replace semantic instead of receiving heuristic merge behavior.

+### Risks and Mitigations

-- Bad, because changing a primary key is a structural and potentially breaking migration.
+- **Risk:** A convenient but unstable field is selected as identity and later requires a breaking migration.
+  **Mitigation:** Review keys for domain-level permanence and require migration planning before changing an established primary key.

 ### Confirmation

 Reviews must identify the merge behavior of every new list of dictionaries.
 Mergeable lists require primary-key presence and uniqueness tests plus merge and inheritance coverage.
 Generated-class tests must confirm indexed-list generation.

+## Examples or Expected Semantics

+Given `primary_key: name`, one source may define `{name: Ethernet1, description: Uplink}` and another may define `{name: Ethernet1, shutdown: false}`.
+They resolve as one logical item containing both contributed fields, regardless of list position.
+Two items with
+`name: Ethernet1` in the same uniqueness scope are rejected rather than silently overwriting one another.

 ## Pros and Cons of the Options